Ida Rentoul Outhwaite: Early life

 Ida Rentoul was born in Carlton, Victoria, the youngest child of four and second daughter of the Rev. John Laurence Rentoul, an Irish-born Presbyterian minister and academic, and his wife Annie Isobel (née Rattray).
 At the time of her birth, her father was a professor at Ormond College, University of Melbourne, and later moderator-general of his church between 1912 and 1914.
 When World War I broke out, he became chaplain-general of the First Australian Imperial Force.

 She was educated at Presbyterian Ladies' College, Melbourne.
 After she married Arthur Grenbry Outhwaite on 8 December 1909, she was generally known as Ida Rentoul Outhwaite.
 Before this, she had variously signed her work I.S.R. and at some point changed this to I.R.O.
 She also occasionally used I.S.R.O. and full spellings rather than abbreviations.

 Career

 Outhwaite worked predominantly with pen and ink, and watercolour.
 Her first illustration was published by New Idea magazine in 1903 when she was just 15 years of age – it accompanied a story written by her older sister, Annie Rattray Rentoul.
 In the years that followed, the sisters collaborated on a number of stories.

+In 1907 the important Australian Exhibition of Women's Work took place for five weeks in Melbourne.
+She and her sister showed their Australian Songs for Young and Old which included music by Georgette Peterson.

 Following her marriage, she also collaborated with her husband – most notably for The Enchanted Forest (1921), The Little Fairy Sister (1923) and Fairyland (1926).
 In a number of cases, her children – Robert, Anne, Wendy and William – served as models for her illustrations.